-According to IDC, the public cloud computing market is forecast to reach $210 billion in 2019, an increase of 23.8% over 2018.
+According to IDC, the public cloud computing market is forecast to become larger than the non-cloud infrastructure market for the first time in 2022.
 This is a massive market.
 A growing market.
 We are amidst a tremendous cloud-computing opportunity where category leadership and the right strategic actions can have tremendous payoffs.
 The titans of tech know this, and they are doubling down on their bets as we speak.

 A study we conducted on the state of marketing revealed that nearly 1 in 3 marketers believe that their biggest challenge is the the ability to differentiate their companies versus major competitors – their #1 challenge.
 But what about within the cloud?
 It’s even harder.

 You may or may not have noticed…

 In late 2016, Google significantly amplified its efforts with enhanced focus on its brand Google Cloud, which now includes everything cloud-based: Google Cloud Platform, enterprise mobility, and even Chromebooks.
 With Google Apps now rebranded as G Suite, Google aims to streamline its offering, rebrand its productivity chops and unleash new, collaborative features this year and beyond to take a bigger bite out of this growing market.
 But even a cash- and resource-rich company like Google faces significant headwinds and threats in this space, and maybe most importantly, the strong force of inertia in the enterprise market.